buikevin/galaxy-design/packages/react-native/README.md

-# @galaxy-ui-cli/react-native
+# @galaxy-design/react-native

 React Native components for Galaxy UI CLI.

 ## Overview

-This package contains React Native component templates that are copied into your project when you run `galaxy-ui-cli add [component]` in a React Native project.
+This package contains React Native component templates that are copied into your project when you run `galaxy-design add [component]` in a React Native project.

 ## Prerequisites